-In order for survey responses to be included in this domain rating, a minimum of 75% participation rate is required on the applicable GSHS II and GSPS surveys.
-For elementary schools, only 4th and 5th grade student level student counts were included in the participation calculation.
-Primary schools which do not have 4th or 5th grade students but do have 3rd grade, only the 3rd grade student count was used to calculate participation.
-The total number of surveys completed is compared to the total number of students or personnel associated with the school as recorded in FTE1 to determine if the minimum participation rate is met.
+In order for survey responses to be included in this domain rating, a minimum 75% participation rate is required on the applicable GSHS II and GSPS surveys.
+For elementary schools, only 4th and 5th grade students are eligible to be surveyed, and thus only 4th and 5th grade student level student counts were included in the participation calculation.
+Primary schools which do not have 4th or 5th grade students but do have 3rd grade students are eligible to survey their 3rd grade students, and thus only the 3rd grade student count was used to calculate participation.
+The total number of surveys completed is compared to the total number of students or personnel associated with the school as recorded in FTE-1 and CPI, respectively, to determine if the minimum participation rate is met.
 If the minimum participation rate was not met for the student perception or personnel perception score, then "LP" (Low Participation) will appear in these fields in the final report.

-$Student Survey Participation = \frac{Number of GSHS II Survey Participants}{Number of Students Reported in FTE1}$

-$Personnel Survey Participation = \frac{Number of GSPS Survey Participants}{Number of Personnel Reported in CPI}$
+Student Survey Derticipation - Number of GSHS II Survey Participants Student Survey Participation = Number of Students Reported in FTE1 Noushour of CCDC Courses Double in outs Dorgonnal Survey Darticination - Number of GSPS Survey Participants Personnel Survey Participation = Number of Personnel Reported in CPI

 A minimum participation rate is not required for parents.
 All parent survey responses are included in the domain calculation.
 The denotes that the total count of parent surveys completed was less than 15.
-"NA" in the field for Parent Perception indicates that no surveys were completed for the school.
+"NP" in the field for Parent Perception indicates that no surveys were completed for the school.

-Any combination of GSHS II, GSPS, and GPS survey responses is included in the School Climate calculation.
+Any combination of GSHS II, GSPS, and GPS survey responses is included in the Survey calculation.